TrevorSquillario/dell-ansible-demo/README.md

 ## Custom Modules
 The `library` folder contains modules developed by myself which have not been officially released yet.
 These are to be used at you own risk.

+## Network Modules
+Credentials to login to network switches are stored in the following vault variables `vault_network_username` and `vault_network_password`.
+These variables are referenced in the group_vars file `switches-os10.yml` which sets the necessary parameters to use the `network_cli` connection.
+This requires the `paramiko` Python library to be installed.

 ## Inventory
 Instead of maintaining all of your hosts within a single inventory file, an inventory can be maintained for each of your individual environments.
 Separate group_vars directories are also maintained.
 Symlinks can be used to share group variable files between environments.
 This can be used to separate environments (dev, test, prod) or physical locations (us-west, us-east).